opentofu/opentofu/docs/static-evaluation.md

 ### Backend Configuration

 Once the core is implemented, this is probably the easiest solution to implement.

-TODO more details from initial prototype.
+Notes from initial prototyping:
+* The configs.Backend saves the config body during the config load and does not evaluate it
+* backendInitFromConfig() in command/meta_backend.go is what evaluates the body
+  - This happens before the graph is constructed / evaluated and can be considered an extension of the config loading stage.
+* We can stash a copy of the StaticContext in the configs.Backend and use it in backendInitFromConfig() to provide do the decoding.
+  - There are a few ways to do this, stashing it there was a simple way to get it working in the prototype.
+* Don't forget to update the configs.Backend.Hash() function as that's used to detect any changes

 ### Lifecycle Attributes